nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <img src="images/UiInWindows.png" width=500 height=400>

-- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50 s/Juice the orange` is valid and a recipe look like the picture
+- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50 s/Juice the orange` is valid and a recipe similar to the image
 shown below will be added to the recipe book:

 <img src="images/AddResult1.png" width=500 height=400>

-- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50` is not valid because `s/` is compulsory and you will see an error message like the one in the picture shown below:
+- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50` is not valid because the command flag `s/` is compulsory.
+An error message will appear, similar to the one shown below:

 <img src="images/AddError.png" width=500 height=400>

-- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50 i/Sugar, 50, g, 0.10 s/Juice the orange` is valid because we can have
+- `add t/Orange juice d/Yummy i/Orange, 1, piece, 0.50 i/Sugar, 50, g, 0.10 s/Juice the orange` is valid as
-multiple `i/` flags and a recipe look like the picture shown below will be added to the recipe book:
+multiple `i/` command flags are allowed.
+A recipe similar to the image shown below will be added to the recipe book:

 <img src="images/AddResult2.png" width=500 height=400>